E :Environment

 Each business location

-• Activities are conducted by each office, with the Biodiversity Committee (which the Environmental Protection Promotion Department serves as a secretariat for) implementing company-wide policy discussions and activities.
+• Activities are conducted by each office, with the Biodiversity Committee (which the CSR Planning Dept. serves as a secretariat for) implementing company-wide policy discussions and activities.

 Our position and Targets